ThunderFly-aerospace/TFRPM01/README.md

 After proper connection of the sensor with sensing probe to I2C port of PX4 based autopilot you should follow instrictions to [PX4 software setup](https://docs.px4.io/main/en/sensor/thunderfly_tachometer.html#software-setup).

 # FAQ

+## What about resolution of the RPM?

+RPM measurement resolution depends on [pooling interval](https://docs.px4.io/main/en/advanced_config/parameter_reference.html#PCF8583_POOL) and number of pulses per revolution.
+Therefore the measured RPM resolution is following:

+Where
+  * N is pulses per revolution
+  * T is pooling interval in seconds
+  *

 ## Does it connect to RPM output from ESC?